 - Quiet, with only a small amount of white noise (e.g., a fan), if necessary

-- Screen-free, including televisions, smartphones, computers, and tablets
+- Screen-free, including televisions, smartphones, computers and tablets

-Finally, a bedtime snack or drink could be interfering with your child’s ability to sleep.
+- Avoid late-night treats.
+A bedtime snack or drink could be interfering with your child's ability to sleep.
 Avoid sugary foods for a couple of hours before bedtime to help him/her rest easier.
 Caffeinated drinks should not be consumed within six hours of bedtime.